-This draft plan, prepared in accordance with Part V, Division 1 of the CALM Act, has been developed by the 'Joint Responsible Body' for the parks being the Commission and BDAC, through the agency of the department.
-The parks will be managed jointly by BDAC and the department as described in the JMA that will be attached to the final plan (as stipulated in section 56A of the CALM Act).
-The JMA will give effect to joint management of the parks and set out the role of the Joint Management Body (JMB).
+This management plan, prepared in accordance with Part V, Division 1 of the CALM Act, has been developed by the 'Joint Responsible Body' for the parks being the Commission and BDAC, through the agency of the department.
+The parks will be managed jointly by BDAC and the department as described in the JMA attached to this management plan (as stipulated in section 56A of the CALM Act).
+The JMA gives effect to joint management of the parks and sets out the role of the Joint Management Body (JMB).